yceruto/symfony-ddd-skeleton/README.md

 ### Application-based Configuration

-The idea is replicate the default project structure for each application, which is represented by a subdirectory with the name of the vertual kernel.
+The idea is to replicate the default project structure for each application, which is represented by a subdirectory with the name of the virtual kernel.
 It should look like this:

     ├── config/
     │   ├── admin/